-Despite mm32 having provably a period of a certain length, “it is difficult to recommend [it] wholeheartedly [because] there is still very little theory to prove that [it does or does not] have desirable randomness properties; essentially all we know for sure is that the period is very long, and this is not enough”; [1], section 3.2.2, page 28.
-That is, from a theoretical perspective, very little is known about mm32, but, assuming TestU01 has a correct implementation of the statistical tests included in its batteries and PractRand implements mm32 correctly, statistical evidence suggests mm32 does not have desirable randomness properties.
+Despite mm32’s period length, ‘it is difficult to recommend [it] wholeheartedly [because] there is still very little theory to prove that [it does or does not] have desirable randomness properties; essentially all we know for sure is that the period is very long, and this is not enough.’
+[1] That is, from a theoretical perspective, very little is known about mm32, but, assuming TestU01 has a correct implementation of the statistical tests included in its batteries and PractRand implements mm32 correctly, statistical evidence suggests mm32 does not have desirable randomness properties.

-Setting mm32 with an initial value of 0 in PractRand’s implementation and submitting it to the battery SmallCrush in TestU01, the battery reports that mm32 fails the gap test [1], section 3.3.2, page 60, and the weight distribution test [38], section 4.4, page 188, after consuming approximately 6.7 gibibits from the generator in less than 10 seconds on a certain system.
-PractRand reports that mm32 fails the binary rank test [39], among other failures, after consuming 2 gibibits from the generator in less than 5 seconds, and gjrand reports mm32 also fails the binary rank test consistently, among other failures, after testing 8 gibibits from the generator in less than 15 seconds.
-Nevertheless, the NIST SP 800-22 statistical test suite approves mm32 after consuming a total of 8 gibibits from the generator, that is, after consuming 32 samples of 256 mebibits each, in over 15 hours.
+Setting mm32 with an initial value of 0 in PractRand’s implementation and submitting it to the battery SmallCrush in TestU01, the battery reports that mm32 fails the gap test [1] and the weight distribution test [38] after consuming approximately 6.7 gibibits from the generator in less than 10 seconds on a certain system.
+PractRand reports that mm32 fails the binary rank test [39], among other failures, after consuming 2 gibibits from the generator in less than 5 seconds, and gjrand reports mm32 also fails the binary rank test consistently, among other failures, after consuming 8 gibibits from the generator in less than 15 seconds.
+Nevertheless, the NIST SP 800-22 statistical test suite approves mm32 after consuming a total of 8 gibibits from the generator, that is, after consuming 32 samples of 256 mebibits each in over 15 hours.

-Could NIST SP 800-22 statistical test suite reject mm32 by considering larger samples?
-It was found that 32 gibibytes of memory are not enough to give NIST SP 800-22 statistical test suite a sample size of 2 gibibits.
+Could the NIST SP 800-22 statistical test suite reject mm32 by considering larger samples?
+It was found that 32 gibibytes of memory are not enough to give the NIST SP 800-22 statistical test suite a sample size of 2 gibibits.
 When the size was reduced to 1 gibibit, the software received a recurrent UNIX SIGSEGV signal.
 In other words, it crashes at this sample length.
-The same crash can be reproduced with various small sequence lengths such as 1031 and many smaller values.
-Also, on sample lengths of sizes such as 256 mebibits, NIST SP 800-22 statistical test suite is not able to properly calculate a p-value for all of its tests with its default parameters: it was not easy to make sense of the p-values produced by the overlapping template matchings test on sample lengths such as 256 mebibits, for any generator tested.
+The same crash can be reproduced with various small sequence lengths, such as 1031 and many smaller values.
+Also, on sample lengths of sizes such as 256 mebibits, the NIST SP 800-22 statistical test suite is not able to properly calculate a p-value for all of its tests with its default parameters.
+It was not easy to make sense of the p-values produced by the overlapping template matchings test on sample lengths such as 256 mebibits for any generator tested.

 Regarding comparisons, notice each battery in each software package uses a different strategy, configurable in different ways, which makes comparison rather difficult.
 For example, despite the fact that SmallCrush consumed a total of approximately 6.7 gibibits from mm32, each test individually consumed far less.
 For example, the weight distribution test used a sample length of 200,000 and took less than a second to run.
 With a generator producing random numbers at run time, the library by default decides not to restart the generator as it moves from one test to another.